by Olin Shivers (original author), John Cowan (editor and shepherd), Harold Ancell (implementer and editor)

-This SRFI is currently in draft status.
+This SRFI is currently in final status.
 Here is an

 explanation of each status that a SRFI can hold.
 To provide

 input on this SRFI, please send email to

 subscribe to the list, follow these

 instructions.
 You can access previous messages via the

 The host environment is the set of resources, such as the filesystem, network and processes, that are managed by the operating system on top of which a Scheme program is executing.
 This SRFI specifies some of the ways the host environment can be accessed from within a Scheme program.
 It does so by leveraging widespread support for POSIX, the Portable Operating System Interface standardized by the IEEE.
 Not all of the functions of this SRFI are available on all operating systems.

 The I/O and other environmental procedures provided by the various Scheme standards were designed at a time when operating systems were far more diverse than they are today, and therefore portability was difficult or impossible to achieve.
 In addition, Scheme has historically focused on programming-language features rather than the practical needs of mainstream software development.
 Consequently, none of the standards provide more than a limited set of operations.
 Individual implementations often provide much more, but in incompatible ways.

 This SRFI uses the IEEE 1003 POSIX.1-2017 standard to provide maximally portable access to the services of the operating system on which typical Scheme implementations run.
 Almost all operating systems today support all or part of POSIX, so the use of this SRFI is mostly portable, but implementations are definitely not portable.
 However, an implementation of this SRFI can be layered over many existing implementation-specific interfaces, or directly over a C FFI.
 It is even possible to implement it on top of the JVM and CLR virtual machines.